Kentucky Style (KFC)

 One by one, take a piece of chicken, coat it well in dredge, until no wet spots are visible.
 You can even squeeze the coating tight to the chicken to help it stay strong through frying.

 Heat some oil in a thick pot to around 350ºF.
 You only need about an inch of oil in the pot really.
 Fry your chicken.
-As you add chicken, the temp will drop.
+Be aware that, as you add chicken, the temp will drop.
+Turn up the heat to compensate.

 Try to keep the temperature around 350ºF as much as possible.
 If it drops too low, your crust will be soggy.
 If it's too high, it will burn.